Director James Pirrie examines maintenance payments

 Here you are looking at going back to court to secure a new order.

 - There is uncertainty.
 The court has a free hand as to what to do – it is usually NOT a case of simply identifying the changes and applying the same methodology to the problem with the new figures.

 - So predicting precisely what will happen is not usually possible.

 - There are costs involved in the process.
 It may well be intrusive and it will take time and effort.
-Sometimes the atmosphere between the parties is difficult which may make settling the case harder (and mean that it will run longer through the process, which will mean increased costs and a risk of disproportionate cost).
+Sometimes the atmosphere is difficult which may make settling the case harder (and mean that it will run longer through the process, which will mean increased costs and a risk of disproportionate cost).

-- The order may go up or down and so getting the best input possible as to the strength of your case (either at court or in the negotiations) is a crucial first task.
+- The order may go up or down and so getting the best input possible as to the strength of your case is a crucial first task.

 Step 1: the order

 Find the original court document – “the order” – and study what parts of it remain outstanding.
 Usually your lawyer will have provided you with this and if not you can usually obtain a copy from the court.